Alberic of Trois-Fontaines: Life and works

 Alberic was likely from a noble Liège family which could afford a good education for him.
 He became a monk of Trois-Fontaines Abbey no later than 1230.

-In 1232 Alberic began his chronicle Chronica Albrici Monachi Trium Fontium and continued working on it at least until 1251 since he used a history by Gilles of Orval Gesta episcoporum Leodiensium ("Deeds of the Bishops of Liège").
+In 1232, Alberic began his chronicle Chronica Albrici Monachi Trium Fontium and continued working on it until at least 1251 since he used a history by Gilles of Orval Gesta episcoporum Leodiensium ("Deeds of the Bishops of Liège").
 His sources also included the universal chronicle of Sigebert of Gembloux and Books 45-49 of Helinand of Froidmont's Chronicon.

 Alberic's chronicle describes world events from the Creation and contains original writing starting from 674, when (according to the chronicle) the relics of St. Benedict were moved from a monastery in Monte Cassino to the Fleury Abbey on the banks of the Loire.
 The chronicle ends abruptly with a description of the transfer of the body of Jacques de Vitry (d.
 1240) to the Oignies Abbey in 1241.

 Alberic's chronicle was published in the Monumenta Germaniae Historica in 1874.